openfoodfoundation/integrations/README.md

 # integrations
-A place to store scripts and other little integration scripts
+A place to store scripts and other little integration bits